 Spotting Hidden Fees That Drain Returns

-Many platforms advertise low base commissions but bury charges in complex fee structures.
-Common culprits include:
+Many platforms advertise low base commissions but bury charges elsewhere.
+Common culprits:

 - Inactivity fees for dormant accounts (£10-£25/month)